 Working with the Australian conservation group the Wheen Bee Foundation, Seacology is providing a critical lifeline for these native bees.
 We are funding hundreds of artificial nests, which will be placed in key areas on Kangaroo Island.
 They will provide crucial nesting habitat for the carpenter bees while the trees grow back.

 This project will fund enough nests for the next three years—a critical period that will make or break the future of the species.

-This project is funded by our Earth Day 2020 crowdfunding campaign.
-We are especially grateful to those who, in such a difficult time, are supporting this unique campaign to save a species from extinction!
+This project was funded by our Earth Day 2020 crowdfunding campaign.
+We are deeply grateful to those who, in such a difficult time, supported this unique campaign to save a species from extinction!